mpi4py/mpi4py-fft/README.rst

 In mpi4py-fft there is also included a Python interface to the FFTW (fftw.org) library.
-This interface can be used without MPI, much like `pyfftw <https://hgomersall.github.io/pyFFTW/>`_, and works for any, FFTW transform, and not just Fourier.
+This interface can be used without MPI, much like `pyfftw <https://hgomersall.github.io/pyFFTW/>`_, and works for any transform defined by FFTW, not just Fourier.
 This means that you can use this package to do real-to-real transforms, like discrete cosine or sine transforms.